 One of the most fundamental desires of parents is to comfort their children when they are in pain.
-Evelyn Reis, MD, from General Academic Pediatrics at UPMC Children’s Hospital of Pittsburgh, provides some steps that you can take to identify and relieve common types of pain in children.
+Dr. Evelyn Reis, MD, Professor of Pediatrics and Clinical & Translational Research, provides some steps that you can take to identify and relieve common types of pain in children.

 Pain With Vaccines